-Why it's important: % Answered in 60 Seconds is a common service-level metric in the Service Desk industry.
-It indicates how responsive a Service Desk is to incoming calls.
-Many Service Desks have a service-level target for % Answered in 60 Seconds, so the metric is tracked to ensure service-level compliance.
+Why it's important: % Answered in 60 Seconds is a common service-level metric in the Enterprise Service Desk industry.
+It indicates how responsive an Enterprise Service Desk is to incoming calls.
+Many Enterprise Service Desks have a service-level target for % Answered in 60 Seconds, so the metric is tracked to ensure service-level compliance.